Unit 3 - Practice Quiz

 21 To reverse the direction of rotation of a DC motor, one must:

-A. Reverse the supply terminals
+A. Reverse either the field or the armature terminals

-C. Reverse both the field and armature terminals
+C. Reverse the supply terminals

 D. Reduce the supply voltage